Published May 18, 2026 | 9:10 AM ⚊ Updated May 18, 2026 | 1:07 PM

 VD Satheesan taking oath as the chief minister of Kerala.

-Synopsis: Senior Congress leader VD Satheesan will be sworn in as Kerala Chief Minister on 18 May, at the Central Stadium in Thiruvananthapuram, along with the full 20-member UDF Cabinet.
+Synopsis: Senior Congress leader VD Satheesan sworn in as Kerala Chief Minister on 18 May, at the Central Stadium in Thiruvananthapuram, along with the full 20-member UDF Cabinet.
+The ceremony was attended by top national and regional leaders.

 Senior Congress leader VD Satheesan was sworn in as Kerala Chief Minister on Monday, 18 May, at the Central Stadium in Thiruvananthapuram, marking the UDF’s return to power after a decade.
 Governor Rajendra Vishwanath Arlekar administered the oath of office to him.

-His 20-member Cabinet will also take the oath soon.
+His 20-member Cabinet also took the oath of office.

 Hundreds of people poured into the Central Stadium to witness the swearing-in ceremony of the new government.
 The venue turned into a sea of party workers, supporters and curious onlookers as the Congress-led alliance prepared to assume office amid high political excitement.

-The ceremony is being attended by top national and regional leaders, including Congress president Mallikarjun Kharge, Leader of Opposition in Lok Sabha Rahul Gandhi, and Wayanad MP Priyanka Gandhi Vadra.
+The ceremony was attended by top national and regional leaders, including Congress president Mallikarjun Kharge, Leader of Opposition in Lok Sabha Rahul Gandhi, and Wayanad MP Priyanka Gandhi Vadra.

-Karnataka Chief Minister Siddaramaiah and his Telangana counterpart A Revanth Reddy are also present for the occasion, along with their deputies, DK Shivakumar and Mallu Bhatti Vikramarka.
+Karnataka Chief Minister Siddaramaiah and his Telangana counterpart A Revanth Reddy were also present for the occasion, along with their deputies, DK Shivakumar and Mallu Bhatti Vikramarka.

 In a notable show of political civility, leaders cutting across party lines — including representatives from the CPI(M), CPI and BJP — have gathered at the venue to witness the transition of power in Kerala.